CryptoDevving/BITCOIN-swap-dapp/README.md

 #### 1. Wallet connection
 It only supports MetaMask now but I will grow this to support many more wallets.
 #### 2. Swap
-You can swap between ethereum and zoo token.
+You can swap between ethereum and BITCOIN token.
 <br/>
-Zoo token is ERC20 token that will be used in our zoo nft market.
+BITCOIN token is ERC20 token that will be used in our zoo nft market.
 <br/>
 All transaction is charged 0.3% of input token as fee.
 #### 3. Liquidity Pool